wallaby-rails/wallaby-rails/docs/configuration.md

 ### Logging Out

+> since 5.1.4

 Wallaby doesn't do logout function.
+Instead, it sends user to logout route, by default, devise's `session#destroy` route.
-However, it provides two options to send user to the logout route:
+Therefore, it provides two options if you are not using devise:

 - `logout_path`: the name of the logout url helper. (available from 5.1.4)
 - `logout_method`: the HTTP request verb for this logout url. (available from 5.1.4)